bezout/libhelico/README.md

         music snd/snd_file.txt

         helico

+With no parameters, the program will display a nice ASCII animation while playing a beautiful music with the beeper.

 Note that you need to install the *beep* tool and load the *pcspkr* kernel module to be able to use the PC's beeper:

 *sudo apt-get install beep*

 *sudo aptitude modprobe pcspkr*

-See *main.cpp* for more information about using the library in your own programs.
+See *main.cpp* for more information about using the library in your own libhelico-powered programs (it's very simple, you'll see, my little chicken :3 love).

 **Animation files format:**

 number_of_lines_per_frame

 frame1

 frame2

 ...

-See samples in the anim/ directory.
+See samples in the *anim/* directory.

 **Music files format:**

+time_in_ms_for_1_beat

+Note1 harmonic_number number_of_beats

+Note2 harmonic_number number_of_beats

+...

+The notes are: A, A#, B, D, D#, etc. R is for a Rest.
+Harmonic numbers are 0-9.
+The bigger, the higher.

+For example, to play a B (3rd harmonic) of 2s, a Rest of 1s, and an A (4th harmonic) of 0.25s (1 beat = 0.5s):

+500

+B 3 4

+R 0 2

+A 4 0.5

-See samples in the snd/ directory.
+See samples in the *snd/* directory.